MatiasLyyra/paskal/README.md

 end
 ```

-Compiling the above paskal program `paskal hello.pas hello.o`.
+Program above can be compiled with `paskal hello.pas hello.o`.
 Clang can be then used to link the program to make an executable e.g. `clang hello.o -o hello`.

 ## Currently supported features